leo-ponce/career-development/README.md

    1. Blindspot, Banaji

 ##Building Business
+    1. Organization Skills for Leadership
-    1. Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential
+       A. Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential
+       B. Skip the Line: The 10,000 Experiments Rule and Other Surprising Advice for Reaching Your Goals
     2. Clarity First, Martin
     3.Team Topologies: Organizing Business and Technology Teams for Fast Flow
     4. Accelerate: Building and Scaling High Performing Technology Organizations